GVE-Louvain: Fast Louvain Algorithm for Community Detection in Shared Memory Setting: Abstract

 \section{Abstract}

 Community detection is the problem of identifying natural divisions in networks.
 Efficient parallel algorithms for identifying such divisions is critical in a number of applications, where the size of datasets have reached significant scales.
-This technical report presents an optimized parallel implementation of Louvain, a high quality community detection method, for shared memory multicore systems.
-On a server equipped with dual 16-core Intel Xeon Gold 6226R processors, our Louvain, which we term as GVE-Louvain, outperforms Vite, Grappolo, and NetworKit Louvain by $50\times$, $22\times$, and $20\times$ respectively - achieving a processing rate of $560 M$ edges/s on a $3.8 B$ edge graph.
+This technical report presents one of the most efficient multicore implementations of the Louvain algorithm, a high quality community detection method.
+On a server equipped with dual 16-core Intel Xeon Gold 6226R processors, our Louvain, which we term as GVE-Louvain, outperforms Vite, Grappolo, NetworKit Louvain, and cuGraph Louvain (running on NVIDIA A100 GPU) by $50\times$, $22\times$, $20\times$, and $5.8\times$ faster respectively - achieving a processing rate of $560 M$ edges/s on a $3.8 B$ edge graph.
 In addition, GVE-Louvain improves performance at an average rate of $1.6\times$ for every doubling of threads.

 \keywords{Community detection, Parallel Louvain algorithm}